SirLovi/EU_Comparator/README.md

 # EU_Comparator
-Script that compares votes of different parliament members in European Parliament.
+App that compares votes of different parliament members in European Parliament.

 ## Running the application